smarticoai/public-api/docs/api/interfaces/TMiniGamePrize.md

 > `optional` **wins\_count?**: `number`

-Number of wins in game
+Number of times the prize has been won, across all players.
+Populated only when the template's `expose_game_stat_on_api` is enabled

 ***